Chengde Travel Guide 🧳 Hidden Gems in Chengde to Visit

 Anyway, back to the city in the spotlight – Chengde…

-Being the 143rd most populous country in China, Chengde is not on the top of many people’s bucket lists.
+Being the 143rd most populous country in China, Chengde is not at the top of many people’s bucket lists.

 Chengde is a hidden gem that is easily accessible from Beijing (they are planning a 30 minute high speed train from Beijing to Chengde in the near future).